The rise of stupid

 But why?
 Why are people so blind to what’s right in front of them?

-Apparently, we have cognitive bias and the politicians are to blame.
+Apparently, we have cognitive bias and politicians are to blame.
 People tend to listen only to what their party of choice has to say about scientific data.
-And currently, we all know what the Republicans, and Trump, think of climate change and other environmental worries — and if you needed any more proof that we are living in a dystopian future, right now China is more worried about producing clean energy and shutting down coal factories than the Trump administration.
+And currently, we all know what the Republicans — and Trump — think of climate change and other environmental worries.
+And if you needed more proof that we are living in a dystopian future, right now China is more worried about producing clean energy and shutting down coal factories than Trump’s administration.
 How’s that for something out of the Twilight Zone?

 The other side of this problem is that people only believe facts that are similar to what they already believe, and discard everything else.
 So, if you believe climate change is a Chinese hoax and the damn commies (or whatever illiterate people are saying these days about everyone who’s not a Republican) are just trying to take over, then you’ll just ignore the evidence that supports the science behind climate change—even if there’s a flood at your backdoor, one that wasn’t supposed to be there, or even if California if going through their worst drought in history.

 I think what I’m trying to say is that I’m torn between going to the streets and scream bloody murder about the stupidity of it all and burying my head in the sand, pretending none of this is happening.

 Why would anyone who’s not an American be so worried about Trump and his policies, you ask?
 Why, let me tell you.
 Because what you do, my dear American friends, has unfortunately worldwide repercussions.
 And it bothers me that my future is now being held hostage to a few old guys who don’t give a shit about anyone else.